coredex-source/AxonQueryAndDatabaseExecutionLanguage/README.md

 # AQADEL
-- AQADEL or AxonQueryAndDatabaseExecutionLanguage is a DBMS written in C.
+- AQADEL or AxonQueryAndDatabaseExecutionLanguage is a DBMS written in C++.
     - Commits and updates will be appriciated!

 ## Available Commands -